'Stop shouting at Europe', City lobby group tells UK's rulers

 "It is not good enough to treat Brussels regulation as automatically undesirable, or to put forward demands just on the basis of British exceptionalism," said Green in remarks prepared for delivery at a speech in London.

-Green, 65, said that the EU needed radical reform but that the single market - including the free movement of labour - was beneficial to both Britain's economy and that of London.
+Green, 65, said that the EU needed radical reform but that the single market - including the free movement of labor - was beneficial to both Britain's economy and that of London.

 "This question of Britain's membership of the EU is surely the most strategically critical one facing us (and indeed the rest of Europe) over the next three years or so," Green said.
 "Britain belongs in a reformed Europe."